Qui suis-je – About Me

 I started my career as a Registered Nurse (with a Bachelor of Science in Nursing from NYU) in a mother/baby unit in a baby-friendly designated hospital in Manhattan where we follow the World Health Organization guidelines to promote and protect breastfeeding.
 It was through this that I was inspired to become a Certified Lactation Counselor and then progressed to the International Board Certified Lactation Consultant.
 I am also a member of the International Lactation Consultant Association as well as ELACTA the European Lactation Consultants Association.

 I have also have experience in birth centers and OB/GYN offices as I believe in continuity of care for mother and baby through pregnancy and beyond.
-Breastfeeding and birth are natural.
+I help families reach their goals and believe infant feeding comes in many varieties and should be accessible to all.

 I am fluent in French with a bachelors degree in French from the University of Illinois at Chicago.
 I am also a certified yoga instructor and believe that holistic self care is primary care.